-Community and Economic Development | Phoenix, AZ, United States | Loeb Fellow 2006 phxteresabrice@gmail.com
+Community and Economic Development | Phoenix, Arizona, United States | Loeb Fellow 2006 phxteresabrice@gmail.com

-Teresa Brice is a retired nonprofit executive with 35 years of experience in community organizing, affordable housing development, and integration of health impact assessments into community development activity.
+Teresa Brice is a 2nd generation Arizonan and a retired nonprofit executive with 35 years of experience in community organizing, affordable housing development, and integration of healthy community concepts into community development activity.
 She has facilitated capacity building for nonprofit organizations and policy and advocacy around community development issues.
+She earned her BA from the University of Arizona in 1977 and her JD from Arizona State University in 1980.